 Introduction

-If your drive a car for business, you could be eligible to claim the expenses on your federal income tax return.
-Therefore, if you’re a mobile financial planner who travels to clients all over the city, you may write off the miles you rack up while operating a vehicle for work.
+If you drive a car for business, you could be eligible to claim the expenses on your federal income tax return.
+Therefore, whether you’re a mobile financial planner who travels to clients all over the place or a DoorDash driver who delivers meals, you may write off the miles you rack up while operating a vehicle for work.

 In this article, we’ve collected the most essential factors and questions that come up during mileage logging for taxes.